 Evelyn was in physical therapy, occupational therapy and speech therapy-we were working diligently to regain what was once there.
 We kept telling ourselves that one day it would just click and all come back to her.
 Amazingly, and out of nowhere, at 26 months Evelyn took her first unassisted steps (hasn't stopped moving since).
 We thought, this is where it will all take off, first she will walk, then she will start talking again (maybe in full sentences), and maybe even start using utensils to eat!
 However, that was not the case.
 For the rest of her second year we sort of just maintained our status quo-she seemingly leveled off in her walking, talking and feeding herself.
 Evelyn started preschool at 2.5 with our hopes, and prayers, that being around her peers would motivate her progress.
 Although, she loved going to school and spending her days with her friends she remained her sweet self, content in the season that she was in, wandering around her friends as they did their activities, occasionally laughing or stopping to sweetly place her hand on a friend letting them know she was there .
 The only thing that seemed different was that she started biting her hands when she was excited, upset, or happy.

-One week later, after her MRI came back normal, a geneticist, a genetic counselor and Evelyn's developmental pediatrician diagnosed our sweet Evie girl with Rett Syndrome.
+A few weeks later we met with a geneticist and were finally able to get the genetic testing done.
+After waiting a grueling eight weeks for the results, we finally received an answer- Evie had Rett Syndrome.
+Her genetic results showed that she has the most typical (and most severe) form of Rett Syndrome, an MECP2 mutation on the T170M gene.
 Our hearts dropped but our prayers were answered.
 We have a name, we have a direction and by the grace of God we have a healthy and incredible little girl.
-We are blessed beyond measure with our sweet girl and our amazing little God-send, Ellis, who even at one and half is already such a help and champion for his big sister.
+We are blessed beyond measure with our sweet girl and our amazing two boys who are already showing that they will be such a help and champion for their big sister.
 We all have the divine privilege to walk alongside Evie as she bravely, and without pretense, glorifies His name on our journey to help find a cure.
 Even if we don't see a cure in her lifetime that is okay too, for she will do wonderful things regardless.